 I advise that before actually making a muffuletta you should make the pilgrimage to the French Quarter and Central Grocery, the origins of this Sicilian masterpiece.
 (Note: Central Grocery is now closed due to recent hurricane damage.
 When it reopens to its former glory, I will revise this post.)
 When you open the door to the neighborhood Italian grocery, the heady aroma overcomes you – potent dried oregano, pungent oil-soaked olives, spice-cured salami, freshly grated Pecorino Romano.
 The colorful tins of imported Italian olive oil and row upon row of dried pastas lining the walls from floor to ceiling speak to you in a Sicilian accent.
 You just know that fresh Italian ingredients are going into this handcrafted sandwich.

 But, these muffs are made ahead, not to order.
 Why?
 This is one of the keys to unlocking the mystery.
 Round loaves of Italian bread are wrapped tight and stacked high.
 Under their own weight, the paper becomes oil-stained and dripping with the olive salad marinade, an indication of a well-soaked muffuletta.

 But, can we improve upon the master artisans at Central Grocery?

 There are other versions, and it is the hot, melted muffuletta at Napoleon House in the French Quarter that I intend to duplicate.
-Crispy Italian bread blanketed with an herb-spiked olive salad, piled high with classic deli meats and a crown of melting cheese (it’s okay to salivate) is perfection indeed.
+Crispy Italian bread blanketed with an herb-spiked olive salad, piled high with classic deli meats, and a crown of melting cheese (it’s okay to drool) is perfection indeed.
 If you carefully follow these five key steps, I promise you will unlock the mystery of the perfect muffuletta sandwich.

 - 2 (10-inch) loaves round Italian bread with sesame seeds